MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

 ### `customApplicationId`, `pageKey`

-The optional parameters in the dossier URL.
+The optional parameters in the dashboard URL.

 Specifies the application and page that the user wants to show in the embedded page.